elifalinli/elifalinli/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying to become a developer with the great help of Northcoders!
+- 🔭 I’m currently looking for a role as junior software developer!
-- 🌱 I’m currently learning Typescript, React-Native and Firebase.
+- 🌱 I’m currently learning AWS.